Jean Stapleton: All in the Family

 Stapleton played the role of Edith in All in the Family, which premiered in 1971.
 The show was originally broadcast on the CBS network for nine seasons from January 12, 1971, to April 8, 1979, for a total of 205 episodes.
 The role earned her three Emmys and two Golden Globes.

-Feeling her character had run its course, Stapleton continued the role of Edith for only five more episodes in the follow-up series Archie Bunker's Place to help the transition, and then Edith was written out via stroke, offscreen, in the first episode of season two.
+Feeling her character had run its course, Stapleton continued the role of Edith for only five more episodes in the follow-up series Archie Bunker's Place to help the transition.
+In the first episode of season two, the character of Edith had an offscreen stroke and was written out of the show.

 Other works

 Stapleton appeared in the Emmy Award–winning TV movie Tail Gunner Joe (1977), dramatizing the life of U.S. Senator Joseph R. McCarthy, and later guest-starred in the sixth episode of the third season of The Muppet Show (broadcast on September 30, 1978).

 In 1979, she featured in the original Canadian production of the musical Something's Afoot, which was later broadcast on Showtime.
 She played the title role in the Hallmark Hall of Fame TV movie, Aunt Mary (also 1979), which detailed the true story of Baltimore children's advocate Mary Dobkin.
 In 1982, Stapleton portrayed Eleanor Roosevelt in the TV movie Eleanor, First Lady of the World, focusing on the subject's later life.
 The role earned her Emmy and Golden Globe nominations for Best Actress.

-She continued to guest-star in a number of television series during the 1980s including two episodes of Faerie Tale Theatre — in 1983 and 1985 editions entitled "Jack and the Beanstalk" as the Giant's Wife and "Cinderella" as the Fairy Godmother — Scarecrow and Mrs. King and The Love Boat.
+She continued to guest-star in a number of television series during the 1980s including two episodes of Faerie Tale Theatre—in 1983 and 1985 editions entitled "Jack and the Beanstalk" as the Giant's Wife and "Cinderella" as the Fairy Godmother—Scarecrow and Mrs. King and The Love Boat.
 Stapleton also co-starred in the film The Buddy System (1984), alongside Susan Sarandon and Richard Dreyfuss, and played Ariadne Oliver in the 1986 television adaptation of Dead Man's Folly, opposite Peter Ustinov as Hercule Poirot.
 She declined the role of Jessica Fletcher in the TV series Murder, She Wrote, which went to Angela Lansbury.